Rudd-O/pautosurround/README.md

 Many people have been, through fortune or hard work, blessed with the opportunity to have a home cinema.

-Quite a few of those people run an HTPC with Linux (and PulseAudio) on it.
+Quite a few of those people run an HTPC with Linux (and PulseAudio / PipeWire — PulseAudio henceforth) on it.
 This HTPC tends to be connected — through either HDMI or a multichannel sound card — to an advanced receiver or home theater system, with support for multichannel audio (5.1, 7.1 or more).

 If you are fortunate enough to find yourself in this scenario, PulseAudio is fantastic for you.
 Through the PulseAudio volume control, it lets you select whether you want your audio to be stereo, or 5.1, or 7.1.
 When listening to tunes, you select stereo, and enjoy your home theater's intelligent upmixing of sound.
 When watching movies, you select 5.1 or 7.1, and the receiver gets the full multichannel signal from your favorite media player.